Deborah Coyne: Liberal candidate

 Until the 2006 federal election was called, she was a member of the Immigration and Refugee Board of Canada.
 In that election, she ran in the electoral district of Toronto—Danforth as a Liberal Party candidate against New Democratic Party leader Jack Layton.
 Coyne finished second to Layton with 17,256 votes, or 34.2%.

 Coyne was nominated in March 2007 as the Liberal Party of Canada candidate in Toronto Danforth but withdrew later in the year.
 In 2008, she sought the federal Liberal nomination in the riding of Don Valley West but withdrew in favour of Rob Oliphant.

 Liberal leadership campaign

-On June 27, 2012, Coyne announced that she would be a candidate for leader of the Liberal Party of Canada, during the Party's 2013 leadership contest, which was won ultimately by Justin Trudeau.
+On June 27, 2012, Coyne announced that she would be a candidate for leader of the Liberal Party of Canada, during the Party's 2013 leadership contest, which was won ultimately by Justin Trudeau, the eldest son of her former partner Pierre Trudeau.
+Coyne placed fifth out of six candidates.
 Her campaign was managed by blogger Jeff Jedras.

 Following the leadership campaign, Coyne made an unsuccessful bid for the Liberal Party of Canada's nomination in Ottawa West—Nepean in 2014.